susanalima/javaScriptAndMe/process/README.md

 run:

-`./run.sh <process_option><second_option>`
+`./run.sh <process_option> <second_option>`

 * process_option:
-    * filter: for filtering transformed files and generating the hash values
+    * minified: for filtering transformed files and generating the hash values
-    * process: for removing duplicated and generating unique ids and final output
+    * duplicated: for removing duplicated and generating unique ids and final output
 * second_option:
-    * input_subdirectory: subdirectory inside input folder with the files to process (if process_option is filter)
+    * input_subdirectory: subdirectory inside input folder with the files to process (if process_option is minified)
-    * similarity_score: int representing similarity threshold (should be 40) (if process_option is process)
+    * similarity_score: int representing similarity threshold (should be 40) (if process_option is duplicated)

 ## Scripts